rweigel/phys513/hw.md

 $$\frac{dV_2}{dt}=\frac{I_1-I_2}{C}$$

 2\.
 Use the techniques covered previously for finding the steady state values to find the steady state $I_1(t)$, $I_2(t)$, and $V_1(t)$.
 (You do not need to find the transient solution; here we only want to confirm that our numerical solution matches the easier-to-compute steady state solution for large $t$.
-Note that there are [many ways of solving](https://www.ee.hacettepe.edu.tr/~solen/Matlab/MatLab/Matlab%20-%20Electronics%20and%20Circuit%20Analysis%20using%20Matlab.pdf).
+Note that there are many ways of solving [1](https://www.ee.hacettepe.edu.tr/~solen/Matlab/MatLab/Matlab%20-%20Electronics%20and%20Circuit%20Analysis%20using%20Matlab.pdf); [2](https://www.math.tamu.edu/reu/comp/matode.pdf)

 The following program plots the solution for part 1.; you may use this to check your answer to part 2.
 (Using Python one would use SciPy's `solve_ivp` in place of `ode45`.)